Corey Seager Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

+- The Mariners pitching staff is 10th in the league with a collective nine strikeouts per nine innings.

-- The Mariners have a 3.79 team ERA that ranks third across all MLB pitching staffs.
+- The Mariners have a 3.76 team ERA that ranks second across all league pitching staffs.

-- In his most recent appearance on Sunday, the righty threw 3 1/3 innings against the Texas Rangers, giving up six earned runs while surrendering five hits.
+- In his most recent appearance on Tuesday, the righty went six innings against the Houston Astros, allowing five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.